Abbin44/CMD-Plus/README.md

 ## Batch Integration
 The Windows Command Line or CMD, is fully integrated and all batch commands that can be run in CMD can be run in my shell as well.

+## Currently working on
+As of 2022/01/24
+ * Settings to allow certain values to be saved as defaults.
+ * More features in Rail, specifically loops.

 ## Upcoming features
 All tasks that will appear here will be bigger and more time consuming than other tasks that regularly gets pushed.